simakko/c-sharp/README.md

-Here I have my c-sharp exercises made in E-Koodi training
+Here I have my C#-exercises made in E-Koodi training